Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - talking points for the concept:
 	- Seven Divine Concepts, 5 are currently related to the people in the party either known or unknown, which are the concepts of Flow, Growth, Reflection, Exploration and Whimsy.
+	- The Concepts inher
 	- Mention that the Concept of Flow seems to have grown in strength and something seems to influence it currently.
+	- Mention that in order to access the concept of change, they need to have a guide from the city itself, and very important for not getting lost in the desert, they need no head towards the waystone and they MUST go left, otherwise they may end up in a place beyond the gods...
 	-